bntjah/lancache/README.md

 Based off work of https://gitlab.com/frag-o-matic/lan-cache So Credits go to Bruno Gysels and MultiPlay.co.uk for the base they made!
+Come visit us @ www.cu-lan.be | www.gunsnbits.de | www.discoverpc.net/

 ## Short Changelog
+*2-24-2016 bn_:

-*2-24-2016 bn_: Added improvements / Ideas from Nexusofdoom
+			- Added improvements / Ideas from Nexusofdoom

 *1-4-2017 bn_:

 			- Added unbound config
 			- Dividing the installation of DNS resolver into the corresponding folders.
 			- Added a few new dns names for Riot
 			- Noticed that the hosts was written down what to do; added that lign

 OS: Debian 8.5 x64 (Jessie)